Creating A Virtual Tea Party

 Admittedly this part gives in-person tea parties the edge.
 Who doesn’t like sharing tasty foods?
 For virtual tea party attendees, this is the task that matters.
 So make it fun!
 Create awards such as “best plating,” “cutest cupcake,” and “most expressively enjoyed” (think the movie “What About Bob?)

-Here are some delicious finger food ideas to get your creative juices flowing:
+Here are some delicious finger food / light snack ideas to get your creative juices flowing:

 - Scones with jam, fresh cream, and butter